nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

-### D.X: Selecting a watchlist to be the new active watchlist
+### D.5: Selecting a watchlist to be the new active watchlist
 1. Selecting a watchlist to be the new active watchlist.
     1. Prerequisite: The watchlist list in the current workspace has at least 2 watchlist, and **the first watchlist is the active watchlist**.